kalagin/fp-multik/README.md

 # multik 🤹🏼‍♂️

-Functional utility for control flow and conditional operator for functions.
+Small functional utility for control flow and conditional operator for functions.
+**Multik** is value-based multimethod:

+It's simple:

+1. import multik
+2. create in first argument of multik - selector from initial arguments
+3. write in the rest of the arguments what you want to process in the predicates
+4. enjoi!

+---

 - [Installation](#installation)
 - [Features](#features)